UrosZdravkovic/UrosZdravkovic/README.md

+Here's the revised version with frontend as the primary focus:

+---

 # Hi there, I'm Uros! 👋

-**Frontend Developer | Automation Engineer | n8n Enthusiast**
+**Frontend Developer | React & TypeScript Enthusiast**

-Frontend developer working with React and TypeScript.
-I got into automation because it felt like the most practical skill I could add—why build an app if the processes around it are still manual?
-Now I create both the interfaces users see and the workflows running behind the scenes.
+Frontend developer focused on building responsive, user-friendly web applications with React and TypeScript.
+I also enjoy automation and have hands-on experience with n8n—connecting APIs, syncing data, and eliminating manual work when the opportunity arises.

 ## 🚀 Profile

-I've gone from troubleshooting appliances and SEO tools to building the automations that prevent issues before they happen.
-My customer support background taught me to understand what users actually need-my technical skills let me build it.
+I've gone from troubleshooting appliances and SEO tools to building web applications that solve real problems.
+My customer support background taught me to understand what users actually need—my technical skills let me build it.

-Whether it's a React frontend, a Supabase backend, or an n8n workflow that syncs data and sends Slack updates automatically-I love turning "we do this manually every week" into a one-click solution.
+Whether it's a clean React frontend, a Supabase-powered backend, or a quick automation that saves the team hours every week—I focus on creating solutions that work.

 ---

-## 🏆 Key Strengths & Focus
+## 🏆 Key Strengths

-- **Frontend Development**: Building responsive web apps with React, TypeScript, and modern UI libraries like Tailwind CSS and Radix UI.
+- **Frontend Development**: Building responsive, accessible web apps with React, TypeScript, and modern UI libraries like Tailwind CSS and Radix UI.

-- **Workflow Automation**: Designing n8n workflows that connect APIs, sync databases, and eliminate manual processes-turning hours of work into one-click solutions.

-- **AI Integration**: Creating AI-powered tools using OpenAI and LangChain nodes in n8n-from Telegram bots that analyze meal photos to agents that route tasks automatically.
+- **State Management & Architecture**: Experience with Redux, Context API, and structuring scalable React applications.
 - **Backend & Databases**: Working with Supabase and Firebase for authentication, real-time data, and API integrations.
+- **Automation (Side Skill)**: Designing n8n workflows that connect APIs and eliminate repetitive tasks—including AI-powered integrations with OpenAI and LangChain.

 ## 🛠️ Tech Stack